 Ragi/Nachni is also known as finger millet is grown widely in India.
-It has been an integral part of the Indian cuisine.
-Some of the famous dishes using Ragi include Ragi mudde, Nachni Bhakri, Shirvale etc. Nutritionally speaking, it is a good source of carbohydrates, calcium, potassium and other nutrients.
+It has been an integral part of Indian cuisine.
+Some of the famous dishes using Ragi include Ragi mudde, Nachni Bhakri, Shirvale, etc. Nutritionally speaking, it is a good source of carbohydrates, calcium, potassium, and other nutrients.

 Foxtail millets have been used from ancient times in India but I hadn’t heard of it until a while back.
 A couple of months back while discussing food and food ingredients the topic had suddenly turned to millets.
 But the one millet that caught my attention was the foxtail millet.
 Yes, it was the name …